Lickability/swift-best-practices/CombinedDocument.md

 	* The text should be the type you are grouping by.
 * Use `MARK:` for other groupings inside of `MARK: -`, e.g. `MARK: Helper Functions`.
 * When adding a `MARK` for an extension, make sure it is inside the extension.
+* Default protocol implementation extensions do not require a `MARK`.

 ### Code Example
 ```swift